vgewilliam/vgewilliam.github.io/_pages/about.md

 Hello, thanks for visiting my homepage!:clap::clap::clap:

-I am Weilian Li, working in the Computational Methods Lab led by [**Prof. Dr.-Ing.
-Youness Dehbi**](https://www.hcu-hamburg.de/prof-dr-ing-youness-dehbi) at the HafenCity University Hamburg, Germany.
+I am Weilian Li, working in the Faculty of Geosciences and Engineering at Southwest Jiaotong University, China.
 I received my Ph.D. in Geomatics Science and Technology at Southwest Jiaotong University, China, in December 2020.
 Then, I finished my postdoc research stay in the Geoinformation Group chaired by [**Prof. Dr.-Ing.
 Jan-Henrik Haunert**](https://www.geoinfo.uni-bonn.de/en/team/haunert) at the University of Bonn in October 2023.
+Additionally, I had one year stay as a Senior Research Associate in the Computational Methods Lab led by [**Prof. Dr.-Ing.
+Youness Dehbi**](https://www.hcu-hamburg.de/prof-dr-ing-youness-dehbi) at the HafenCity University Hamburg, Germany.

 My research primarily focuses on the application of Geographic Information Systems (GIS) in disaster management, but also methodological expertise in Machine Learning.
 I have a strong interest in topics related to smart cities, disaster management, and digital twins.